-Most solar PV systems are connected to a propery’s distribution centre.
-Solar electricity feeds appliances connected to it, and any extra power is back-fed to the grid.
+Most solar PV systems are connected to a property’s distribution centre.
+Solar inverters feed AC electricity to connected appliances, and any extra power is back-fed to the grid to power other appliances in the network.
 However, the Canadian Electrical Code limits the connecting capacity of multiple power sources feeding a distribution centre.
 In this article I will explain why such limitations exist and ways to increase a solar PV system’s capacity beyond CE Code 64-112’s 120 and 125 percent rules.

 Why load side connections?

-Load side connections are the simplest way to connect a solar PV system.
+Load side connections are the simplest way to connect a solar PV system to an AC grid.
 The only upgrade required to a panelboard is an installation of a bi-directional breaker as far away as possible on the bus from the other source breaker(s).
 However 64-112 limits the sum rating of the supply breakers at 125% of bus rating for homes, and 120% for non-dwellings, and I’ll give an example to show why.

 What’s the point of CE Code 64-112’s 120 and 125 percent rules?

-Consider a bus that has a rating of 225A and connected to its only supply source through a 200A breaker.
+Consider a bus that has a rating of 225A and connected to a single source of energy (transformer, generator, or what have you) through a 200A breaker.
 No problem here.
 The bus is always protected because if more than 200A of current tried to reach it, the supply breaker will trip and interrupt the current.
-Is this still true when the bus is connected to other power sources?
+Is this still true when the bus is connected to another power sources?
 Below is a picture of a panelboard being fed from two sources, namely a solar inverter and another power source, which could for example be a generator, a transformer or another panelboard.
 Each power source is connected through a breaker that limits the current or power flow reaching the bus.